What is a personal loan?

 Is a personal loan right for me?

 New Horizons work closely with a panel of personal loan direct lenders.
-These lenders will look beyond a customer’s credit history and will look at their ability to repay the loan.
+These lenders will look beyond a customer’s credit history and will more likely look at their ability to repay a loan.
 They will consider applicants who have missed multiple payments, had a CCJ or been declared bankrupt.
 Even customers with a very bad credit history can apply and get an instant decision on their application from our bad credit personal loan direct lenders.

 Personal loan direct lenders work the same way as all types of money lender.
 They are required by law to perform a credit check before they can accept an application for a loan.
 All personal loan lenders are authorised and regulated by The Financial Conduct Authority, meaning they have to do certain checks on a customer’s credit history and financial situation before approving a loan.

-The lenders that we work with at New Horizons specialise in providing bad credit personal loans, so no matter what your credit profile, we will find you the best personal loans for your circumstances.
+The lenders that we work with at New Horizons specialise in providing poor credit personal loans, so no matter what your credit profile, we will find you the best personal loans for your circumstances.

 How much can I borrow with a personal loan through New Horizons?

 You can apply for a personal loan for almost any purpose and have the loan paid out on the same day.
-Unlike banks or building societies, we are 100% online and are open 24 hours a day every day, meaning if you need a loan quickly we are always available.
+Unlike banks or building societies, we are 100% online and are open 24 hours a day every day, meaning if you need a loan quickly, we are always available.

 Am I eligible for a personal loan?

-To be eligible for a personal loan, lenders will require you to be at least 18 years of age, a UK resident, in full or part time employment and have a valid UK bank account with a debit card.
+To be eligible for a personal loan, lenders will require you to be at least 18 years of age, a UK resident, in full or part-time employment and have a valid UK bank account with a debit card.